Dreamwidth: Accounts

-User relationships

-In response to criticisms of LiveJournal's friending system, Dreamwidth has split user relationships into two parts: subscriptions and access control.
-Users may subscribe to other users' journals or grant access for other users to read locked entries as separate actions.
-Dreamwidth's terminology reflects this split: for instance, the "friends page" has been renamed as "reading page", and "custom friends groups" has been split into "access filters" and "reading filters".

-Interoperability

-Dreamwidth provides greater interoperability with other LiveJournal-based sites, including the ability to import a journal from another site, crosspost to multiple sites, and greater functionality for users who log in via OpenID.

 Search

 In addition to the search facilities brought over from LiveJournal, paid account users can search their journal.
 This was introduced on 24 July 2009.

 Advertising

 LiveJournal was initially free of advertisements, but gradually incorporated them, until by 2017 ads were shown to all non-paid readers on all pages.
 Dreamwidth remains free of advertisements.

 Features

 The following features, available on LiveJournal, are not available on Dreamwidth: